tmachas/post-process-jfsd/README.md

 - Mean square displacement
 - Stress tensor calculation from the hydrodynamic stresslet (with correction of the interparticle <xF> term)
 - Calculation of the Linear Viscoelastic spectrum from the Mean square displacement using the Generalized Einstein equation
+- Calculation of the radial distribution function g(r)
 - Calculation of the xy projection of the g(r)
 - Creation of an ovito/vmd compatible .xyz file for the particle trajectories